Verified July 2026 · Cited to primary sources

 How strong is the evidence for CJC-1295?

-Grade C: one published human pharmacokinetic study (Teichman et al., JCEM 2006) shows CJC-1295 elevates GH and IGF-1 in healthy adults — real early human data (decision-tree rule 4 fired).
+Grade C: one published human pharmacokinetic study (Teichman et al., JCEM 2006) shows CJC-1295 elevates GH and IGF-1 in healthy adults, which is real early human data (decision-tree rule 4 fired).
 But there is no efficacy RCT for muscle, fat loss or anti-aging, so the marketed body-composition benefits are unproven.

 Primary sources (4)